IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.1.1.1.1 Event Handling Requirements

+TODO: For all actors, replace all the listed context with just 'event'.

-The Image Display shall handle the `report`, `patient` and `study`, `updates` and `select` contexts according to the event handling requirements defined in Table 1:XX.1.1.1.1-1:
+The Image Display shall handle the events according to the event handling requirements defined in Table 1:XX.1.1.1.1-1:

 **Table 1:XX.1.1.1.1-1**: Event Handling Requirements